ayush7/joveo_assignment_3/Readme.md

 - The scraping may not work for every website as I used crawl4ai which is open source but has limits when it comes to websites with good robot protection
 - The database creation takes some time as crawling, scraping and vectorization all happens at the same time
-- Added latency in retrival due to cross encoder reranking - adding parellel processing can fix it significantly
+- Added latency in retrival due to cross encoder reranking - adding parellel processing can fix it significantly.
 - Context limiter has not been added so there can be some errors for larger websites.
 I have tried to limit it with rudimentary methods but it may still cause issues sometimes.